boudartjj/credit-cards-fraud-detection-with-tfx/README.md

 - Create a new project in Google Colab (https://colab.research.google.com) by selecting GitHub
 - Paste GitHub Url (https://github.com/boudartjj/credit-cards-fraud-detection-with-tfx.git) and select boudartjj/credit-cards-fraud-detection-with-tfx
 - Click on the notebook link (tfx_creditcard_fraud.inpynb)

-The puropose of this notebook is to demonstrate an end 2 end ML TFX pipeline for payments fraud detection using Kaggle credit card fraud dataset (https://www.kaggle.com/mlg-ulb/creditcardfraud)
-- collect data from Kaggle
-- clean data
-- features engineering
-- train model

-TODO
-- evaluating model
-- push model in production